SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Most of them are mandatory to execute the ground state calculation.
 This will help you to prepare an input file for other systems that you want to calculate.
-A complete list of the namelist variables that can be used in the input file can be found in the downloaded file *SALMON/manual/input_variables.md*.
+A complete list of the namelist variables that can be used in the input file can be found in
+:any:`List of all input keywords <List of all input keywords>`.

 ::